Philosophical Theology

 Peace and vindication:

-It crucial to clarify that the receiving sessions did not simply admit these members into membership and to the Lord’s Supper based on their profession of faith while ignoring the original church’s concerns.
-If the receiving sessions exercised their pastoral duties, even through laborious correspondence with the original session, and concluded that the first church’s proceedings were biblically deficient, they should state that plainly.
-Such transparency proves they aren’t merely showing favoritism and provides the definitive vindication, if not additional healing, these members are due.
+If the receiving sessions exercised their pastoral duties through direct correspondence with the original session, and concluded that the first church’s proceedings were biblically deficient, why not state that plainly?
+Such transparency proves they aren’t merely showing favoritism or prejudice and provides the definitive vindication, if not additional healing, these professing believers are due.
 Without such clarity, this situation can appear to suggest that these individuals have tactically passed under the jurisdiction of a new governing body.
-This approach prioritizes procedural technicalities over substantive moral considerations.
+This approach prioritizes procedural technicalities over substantive morality, creating the disruption the PCA aims to avoid.
+Furthermore, it reinforces the perception that procedural issues inherent to Presbyterianism inevitably extinguish genuine Christian warmth.